 Estimated value: unknown

 They also found monolithic blocks inside the pyramid.
-Excavations in this underground pyramid are still ongoing.
-Tiahuanaco was once home to the most important city in ancient South America.
-Spanning 231,000 square miles, the city has made discoveries from this monumental historic site including stone edifices, palace ruins, sculptures, and more.
-Since 2000, Tiahuanaco has been a UNESCO World Heritage Site.
+Excavations there are still ongoing.
+Tiwanaku was once home to one of the most important cities in ancient South America.
+The site spans a large area and has produced stone edifices, palace ruins, sculptures, and more.
+Since 2000, Tiwanaku has been a UNESCO World Heritage Site.

 Year of discovery: 2008